Prospective students must meet the following criteria in order to be considered for entry into the program:

 The Nurse Anesthetist Program will not maintain a waiting list of prospective applicants.
 Unsuccessful applicants may reapply in the following years.

 Applicants whose first language is not English must achieve a minimum score of 600 on the Test of English as a Foreign Language (TOEFL).
 Graduates of foreign nursing programs must also have transcripts and application materials evaluated by the Commission on Graduates of Foreign Nursing Schools.

 Which graduate or undergraduate courses might be helpful to me as a nurse anesthesia student?

 Undergraduate or graduate courses in research, statistics, and health assessment are prerequisites for admission.
 Courses in anatomy, physiology, pharmacology, physics, organic chemistry, and biochemistry are suggested, but not required.
-You may wish to consider additional education in those areas of the sciences in which you feel you are weak.
+You may wish to consider additional education in those areas of the sciences in which you feel weak.

 Do I have to obtain my own liability insurance for clinical rotations?